anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The decision as to when to transition to quantum-safe algorithms is a manufacturer decision.

-Choices outside of these RECOMMENDATIONS likely will result in Pledge devices being unable to onboard on some networks.
+Other choices are possible, but likely will result in Pledge devices being unable to onboard on networks until the Registrar involved implements those choices.
 In such a situation, an automated, zero-touch onboarding solution may be impossible, but it may still be possible to use mechanisms such as suggested in {{RFC8995, Section 7.2}} to onboard a device.